Stand Up for Human Rights

 CONFLICT OF INTEREST DECLARATION

 In pursuing the cause of the Outcast System Elimination Project, the book Love and Stigma: The Outcast System will be the major instrument of propagation of the ideas being pushed.
 The book was deliberately written to achieve the elimination of the Outcast System as its primary objective.
 I declare that, as the author of the book, I stand to benefit from royalties and/or other forms of reward for my intellectual work which will arise from the sale and/or use of the book.
-In any case, a significant part of the proceeds from the book will be used to push the cause of the Outcast System Elimination Project which I am leading as well as to run the Friends-In-Need Foundation on a continuous basis.
+In any case, a significant part of the proceeds from the book will be used to push the cause of the Outcast System Elimination Project which I am leading as well as to run the Friends-In-Need Foundation International on a continuous basis.

 Sir (Chief) Adolphus Ekejiuba, KSJI.